orangelight/Robostangs-Robot-Communication-Protocol/README.md

 Use RRCPClient to connect to the robot server from a client.
 Use RRCPComputerTestServer & RRCPComputerTestCommandHandler if you dont have a robot cRIO to test on the computer.

-Example command that echos a string you give it:
+Example command that echos a string you give it.
+"ECHO" is the name:
 ```
 static RRCPCommand echo = new RRCPCommand(("ECHO")) {
         @Override